From: $25.00 for 1 year

 - Activities to develop listening skills

-Typical dyslexia writing difficulties generally fall into two main groups.
-Writing Beach addresses this and helps all children with dyslexia understand the key concepts of writing and sentence structure.
+Writing difficulties associated with dyslexia generally fall into the two groups identified below.
+Writing Beach addresses both, helping children understand the key concepts of writing and sentence structure.

 Group 1 – Slow Going